A picturesque balcony road through Gorges de Saint-Georges in Occitanie

-The Gorges de Saint-Georges is a canyon formed by the Aude River, in the Occitanie region of southern France.
+Situated in the Occitanie region of France, the Gorges de Saint-Georges is a stunning canyon carved out by the Aude River.
 It’s one of the French balcony roads.

 A brief history and construction of the road through Gorges de Saint-Georges